 In the early 2000s it was recognised that the best future for the rich heritage of the postal service lay with transferring it to the control of an independent charity, and the Postal Heritage Trust was born in 2004.
 You might have known us as the British Postal Museum & Archive, or ‘BPMA’.

 Since that date, our primary focus has been on building the new first class home that the heritage we care for needs.
-The Postal Museum opened on 28 July 2017 with Mail Rail to follow on 4 September 2017.
+The Postal Museum opened on 28 July 2017 with Mail Rail opening on 4 September 2017.